ValleyAudio/ValleyRackFree/README.md

 ### Version

-0.6.2
+0.6.3

-    • Running state for Topograph and µGraph now saved.
+    • Fixed Dexter sample rate bug.
+If Dexter is inserted at a sample rate other than 44.1K, the tuning would be incorrect until the sample rate was changed.

 ### Compatibility

 The modules are Mac, Windows and Linux compatible.
 Some source is inherently open source, so you are free to download / clone and build on your own computer.
 See the appropriate license information for more details.

-You must have v0.6.0dev to run these modules.
+You must have v0.6.0 to run these modules.

 ### Modules